BabylonJS/OldDocumentationSite/content/overviews/Standard/OcclusionQuery.md

 sphere.occlusionType = BABYLON.AbstractMesh.OCCLUSION_TYPE_STRICT;
 ```

-In Babylon.js you can also set the WebGl occlusion query algorithm type using property `occlusionQueryAlgorithmType` for more into check AbstractMesh Class [documentations](/classes/3.0/AbstractMesh#occlusionqueryalgorithmtype-number)
+In Babylon.js you can also set the WebGl Occlusion Queries algorithm type using property `occlusionQueryAlgorithmType` for more into check AbstractMesh Class [documentations](/classes/3.0/AbstractMesh#occlusionqueryalgorithmtype-number)

 You can find a live demo here: http://www.babylonjs-playground.com/#QDAZ80#3